openstack/openstack-ansible/doc/source/contributor/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 All of our core team is available through IRC and present in #openstack-ansible
-channel on Freenode.
+channel on OFTC.
 The list of the current members of the OpenStack-Ansible Team
 might be found on `gerrit`_.

 .. _gerrit: https://review.opendev.org/#/admin/groups/490,members